jenkinsci/acceptance-test-harness/docs/GEB-SPOCK.md

 }
 ```

-Within the content closure are all WebElements you wan't to access from the test.
+Within the content closure are all WebElements you want to access from the test.
 The parent field annotated with @Delegate takes care that this page object is a valid PostBuildStep and can be used within the [Job Class](../src/main/java/org/jenkinsci/test/acceptance/po/Job.java) as build step.
 This field must be initialized with a valid instance of the PostBuildStep interface.
 ## Tests with Spock
 Writing tests with the Spock Framework is very similar with writing a new JUnit test.
 All Spock tests have to extend the `org.jenkinsci.test.acceptance.geb.GebSpec` class that initialize the test environment.